eonk/dar_book/docs/02-causality.md

 So far we have used `dplyr` single verbs for ungrouped operations.
 But we can also use some of the functionality of `dplyr` for obtaining answers to questions that relate to groups of cases within our dataframe.
 Imagine that you want to know if applicants with a criminal record are less likely to receive a positive response from employers.
 How could you figure that one out?
 For answering this kind of questions we can use the `group_by()` function in conjunction with other `dplyr` functions.
 In particular we are going to look at the `summarise` function.

-First we group the observations by criminal record in a new object, by using as_factor in the call to the crime variable the results will be labelled later on (even though we are not changing the crime variable in the aer2017 dataframe.
-Keep in mind we are using as_factor because the column crime is a labelled vector rather than a factor or a character vector, and we do this to aid interpretation (it is easier to interpret labels than 0 and 1).
+First we group the observations by criminal record in a new object, "by_antecedents", by using `as_factor()` in the call to the crime variable the results will be labelled later on (even though we are not changing the crime variable in the aer2017 dataframe).
+Keep in mind we are using `as_factor()` because the column crime is a labelled vector rather than a factor or a character vector, and we do this to aid interpretation (it is easier to interpret labels than 0 and 1).